 Get a little creative with ground beef and savoy cabbage and spend some time making these attractive little parcels.
 I used the full yield of the Roasted Tomato Sauce recipe for this dish, so be sure to have that prepped and ready before beginning.
 (You could, alternatively use 500g / 18oz of passata, but I want to encourage you to make your own sauces so you know exactly what has gone into them.)
 One serving = 2 parcels (as pictured) so this recipe will happily feed a family of 4.

 This recipe uses a beautiful, fresh (not cured) shank which you can get from your local butcher.
 (Be sure to ask him to score the fat for you.)
 I slow-cooked it in a casserole (covered with a well-fitting lid) in the oven, along with onions, garlic and stock.
 Afterwards, I made a gravy from the cooked down onions and juices, and cranked the heat up in the oven to puff that skin up for that all-glorious crackling.
 A 1kg /2.2lb / 35oz shank will sufficiently feed 4 people and should be enjoyed with my Keto Creamy Cauliflower Mash, so that the accompanying mustard gravy – which really makes the dish sing – can be mopped up.
 Be sure to check out the Side Dishes option on the site and choose your favourite one to enjoy alongside it.
-The 11g carbs per serving includes only the pork and gravy on this recipe, so while this may seem quite hefty to you, why not save this Sunday roast to break your fast if you are intermittent fasting (IF).

 I woke up particularly well this morning.
-Mr Higgins* snuggled right up against me the entire night, and I woke up with his little nose breathing small amounts of snot onto my cheek: bliss.
+Mr Higgins snuggled right up against me the entire night, and I woke up with his little nose breathing small amounts of snot onto my cheek: bliss.
 It certainly beats one Winter morning last year while still half asleep, in an effort to cover my shoulders with the duvet, my hand slipped and I punched myself in the face.
-Yeah, I would take a bit of Scottie snot any day.
+Yeah, I would take a bit of Scottish Terrier snot any day.

-Off topic, apologies… Having been to Thailand twice in my travels, I think its fair to say how incredible and fresh the flavours are, and there is a strong Asian influence in this salad.
+Off topic, apologies… Having been to Thailand twice in my travels, I think its fair to say how incredible and fresh the flavours are, and there is a strong Asian influence in this steak salad.
 It is also 100% keto, fast, simple and satisfying!